Winter Waterfall Bucket List: Minnesota

 Park passes and camp check-in can be obtained at the Park Office at the entrance of the park.
 Available inside is a variety of souvenirs, snacks, maps, camp items, firewood and starters.
 It’s worth a visit, especially if you’ve forgotten a piece of essential camping gear.

-Minnesota Winter Bucket list Ideas
+Minnesota Winter Bucket List Ideas

 With a snowy blanket on the ground for half the year in this beautiful northern state, Minnesota knows how to make the most of this magical season.
 Here are some winter bucket list ideas to get you going on your winter adventure season.